shajan99/Nashville-Housing-SQL-Data-Cleaning-Project/README.md

-# SQL Nashville Housingm Data Cleaning Project
+# SQL Nashville Housing Data Cleaning Project

 Go to SQL Queries to see data exploration steps